imankurpatel000/vue-mastery/README.md

 #### Configuration keys

-To use MailerLite, SparkPost, and stripe we need to configure enviroment keys using this command:
+To use MailerLite, SparkPost, and stripe we need to configure environment keys using this command:

 ``` bash
 $ firebase functions:config:set mailerlite.key="THE KEY"